Hopequre Mobile phone +919899112690 Mail Hopequre contactus@hopequre.com Contact With HopeQure Contact Us

 When to see a therapist/ psychiatrist:

-Body dysmorphic disorder is a mental health condition characterized by an excessive preoccupation with one s appearance and repetitive behaviors related to the perceived flaw.
-The disorder can lead to significant distress, impairments in social and occupational functioning, and even suicidal thoughts and behavior if left untreated.
-It is important to seek help from a healthcare provider or mental health professional if you are experiencing signs or symptoms of body dysmorphic disorder.
-Treatment options, such as cognitive-behavioral therapy and medication, can help alleviate distress and improve functioning.
-Without treatment, the disorder can worsen over time and lead to severe consequences.
+Body dysmorphic disorder is a mental health condition characterized by an excessive preoccupation with oneโ€™s appearance and repetitive behaviors connected with the perceived imperfection.
+The disorder can lead to significant distress, impairments in social and occupational functioning, and, even thoughts of suicidal and behavior, if left untreated.
+It is essential to look for help from healthcare services or mental health professionals ifย you are experiencing signs or symptoms of body dysmorphic disorder.
+Treatment choices, like Cognitive behavioral therapy and medication, can assist with reducing distress and enhance functioning.
+Without treatment, the disorder can deteriorate over time and lead to serious outcomes.

 Supporting your loved one suffering from Body Dysmorphic Disorder (BDD)

-Be a good listener: Listen to your loved one s concerns and feelings without judgment.
-Try to understand what they re going through and how it s affecting their life.
+• Be a good listener: Listen to your loved onesโ€™ concerns and sentiments without judgement.
+Try to understand what they are going through and how it is impacting their life.

-Start your online counselling and online therapy journey with techniques such as cognitive behavior therapy with the best psychologist in India at HopeQure.
+Start your online counselling and Online Therapy journey with techniques such as cognitive behavior therapy with the best psychologist in India at HopeQure.

 Online Counselling & Therapy